rszymkiewicz/Comparison_of_Mappers/7_Mapping_Bowtie2.md

 ---------|------------
 2 | *describes the paired-end nature of read and alignment*

-# Python Script
+# Python Script - Bowtie2 Mapping

-# Now lets try using [BWA](https://github.com/rszymkiewicz/Comparison_of_Mappers/blob/master/8_Mapping_BWA.md) to map our samples to our reference sequence.
+## Now lets try using [BWA](https://github.com/rszymkiewicz/Comparison_of_Mappers/blob/master/8_Mapping_BWA.md) to map our samples to our reference sequence.